-Each class has its own classroom charter that the children have drawn up together and agreed with their teacher.
+Each class has its own behaviour charter that the children have drawn up together and agreed with their teacher.
 Each class teacher has a behaviour 'ladder' prominently displayed in the classroom.
+(Appendix 1).
 At the beginning of the day all children are on expected behaviour in the centre of the ladder.
 Positive behaviour is rewarded by writing the child's name on the ladder.
-The child can receive a number of rewards for displaying positive behaviour e.g. stickers/stamps, headteacher's praise, good news postcards home and special envelopes.
+The child can receive a number of rewards for displaying positive behaviour e.g. stickers/stamps, house points, headteacher's praise, good news postcards home and special envelopes with a special treat enclosed e.g. extra playtime.

 Children who choose to behave inappropriately are first given a verbal warning by the teacher.
-If they choose not to redress their behaviour their name will be moved onto the sanctions ladder further resulting in a range of sanctions including, moving to another part of the class, loss of break time, being sent to another classroom (socially distanced area) and working in seclusion.
+If they choose not to redress their behaviour their name will be moved onto the sanctions ladder further resulting in a range of sanctions including, moving to another part of the class, loss of Golden Time, being sent to another classroom and working in seclusion.
 Every child is given the opportunity to 'turn it around' throughout the day.
 At the end of the day a 'fresh start' is given and all names returned to expected behaviour.

 Children who need to be moved to another room or to see a senior member of staff should be accompanied by a LSA with some indication of the reason for removal from class.
 If no-one is available a responsible child should be sent to the office to obtain assistance and ask for a helping hand.
-In line with CV19 distancing and risk assessments.
 Suitable work should be set.
 It is not the receiving teacher's responsibility to set work for the child to do.